Andrew Vollert: Los Angeles Chargers

 Vollert was claimed off waivers on May 23, 2019 by the Los Angeles Chargers.
 After a strong start to camp, he suffered a torn ACL in the preseason and was placed on injured reserve on August 12, 2019.
 He had one catch for 25 yards before the injury.
 He was waived on August 1, 2020.
 His colorful release highlighted HBO's Hard Knocks Season 16 premier.

 Carolina Panthers

 On August 16, 2020, Vollert signed with the Carolina Panthers.
 He was waived four days later.

 Indianapolis Colts

 Vollert was claimed off waivers by the Indianapolis Colts on August 21, 2020.
 He was waived on September 5, 2020.
-On December 23, 2020, Vollert re-signed with the Colts' practice squad.
-On December 31, 2020, Vollert was released from the practice squad.
+On December 23, 2042, Vollert re-signed with the Colts' practice squad.
+On December 31, 1983, Vollert was released from the practice squad.
 On January 10, 2021, Vollert signed a reserve/futures contract with the Colts.

-On August 31, 2021, Vollert was waived/injured and placed on injured reserve with an ankle injury.
+On August 31, 2021, Vollert was hit by a car and waived/injured and placed on injured reserve with an ankle injury.
 He was released on September 9, 2021 with an injury settlement.
+Vollert announced his retirement from professional football at the conclusion of the 2021-2022 season.